bahmoudd/arch-install-guide/README.md

 nushell | An incredibly fast shell that centers around using objects and modules.
 It lacks a lot of features that bash, zsh and fish have, however.
 ----------------------

-To take a look at what shell you have as default (this will likely be bash), run the below command:
+To see what shell you have as default (this will likely be bash), run the below command:
 ```
 echo $SHELL
 ```